Kenneth E. BeLieu

-Kenneth Eugene BeLieu (February 10, 1914 – February 10, 2001) was the United States Assistant Secretary of the Navy (Installations and Logistics) 1961–65, Under Secretary of the Navy in 1965; Under Secretary of the Army 1971–73; and then director of the National Petroleum Council in the late 1970s.
+Kenneth Eugene BeLieu (February 10, 1914 – February 10, 2001) was the United States Assistant Secretary of the Navy (Installations and Logistics) 1961–1965, Under Secretary of the Navy in 1965; Under Secretary of the Army 1971–1973; and then director of the National Petroleum Council in the late 1970s.

 Early life

 Kenneth E. BeLieu was born in Portland, Oregon, on February 10, 1914, the son of Ila Jean BeLieu and Perry G. BeLieu.
 After graduating from Theodore Roosevelt High School in 1933, he attended the University of Oregon in Eugene, Oregon, graduating in 1937.

 Military career

 After three years in business in Portland, in 1940, BeLieu enlisted in the United States Army as a second lieutenant.
 As a soldier during World War II, he participated in the Invasion of Normandy, the Battle of the Bulge, and the Western Allied invasion of Germany.
 BeLieu was awarded the Silver Star, the Legion of Merit, the Bronze Star Medal, the Purple Heart, and the Croix de Guerre.

 Following the end of World War II, BeLieu served in several assignments with the Army in the United States Department of War and with the General Staff of the United States Army.
+BeLieu was awarded the Silver Star after he assumed command of a tank unit that fought German Panzer tanks near Saint-Lo, France.

 The Korean War saw BeLieu return to the field of battle and in 1950, BeLieu lost his left leg below the knee because of wounds received in combat.
 Upon discharge from hospital, BeLieu was assigned to the Office of the Secretary of the Army.
 There, he served as executive officer to two Secretaries of the Army, Frank Pace and later Robert T. Stevens.
 BeLieu retired from the Army in 1955 with the rank of colonel.